-The Committee advises and makes recommendations to the Commissioner of Food and Drugs regarding (1) pediatric research conducted under sections 351, 409I, and 499 of the Public Health Service Act and sections 501, 502, 505, 505A, and 505B, 510K, 515, and 520m of the Federal Food, Drug, and Cosmetic Act; (2) identification of research priorities related to pediatric therapeutics (including drugs and biological products) and medical devices for pediatric populations and the need for additional diagnostics and treatments of specific pediatric diseases or conditions, (3) the ethics, design, and analysis of clinical trials related to pediatric therapeutics (including drugs and biological products) and medical devices, (4) pediatric labeling disputes as specified in Public Law 107-109 and Public Law 110-85, (5) pediatric labeling changes as specified in Public Law 107-109 and Public Law 110-85, (6) adverse event reports for drugs studied under Public Law 107-109 and 110-85 and labeled, (7) any safety issues that may occur as specified Public Law 107-109 and Public Law 110-85, (8) any other pediatric issue or pediatric labeling dispute involving FDA-regulated products, (9) pediatric ethical issues including research involving children as subjects as specified in 21 CFR 50.54, and (10) any other matter involving pediatrics for which FDA has regulatory responsibility.
+The Committee reviews and evaluates and makes recommendations to the Commissioner of Food and Drugs regarding (1) pediatric research conducted under sections 351, 409I, and 499 of the Public Health Service Act and sections 501, 502, 505, 505A, and 505B, 510K, 515, and 520m of the Federal Food, Drug, and Cosmetic Act; (2) identification of research priorities related to pediatric therapeutics (including drugs and biological products) and medical devices for pediatric populations and the need for additional diagnostics and treatments of specific pediatric diseases or conditions, (3) the ethics, design, and analysis of clinical trials related to pediatric therapeutics (including drugs and biological products) and medical devices, (4) pediatric labeling disputes as specified in Public Law 107-109, Public Law 110-85, and Public Law 112-144, (5) pediatric labeling changes as specified in Public Law 107-109, Public Law 110-85, and Public Law 112-144, (6) adverse event reports for drugs studied under Public Law 107-109, 110-85 and labeled, and Public Law 112-144, (7) any safety issues that may occur as specified Public Law 107-109, Public Law 110-85, and Public Law 112-144, (8) any other pediatric issue or pediatric labeling dispute involving FDA-regulated products, (9) pediatric ethical issues including research involving children as subjects as specified in 21 CFR 50.54, and (10) any other matter involving pediatrics for which FDA has regulatory responsibility.

 The Committee also advises and makes recommendations to the Secretary directly or to the Secretary through the Commissioner on research involving children as subjects that is conducted or supported by the Department of Health and Human Services as specified in 45 CFR 46.407.

 The Committee shall consist of a core of 14 voting members including the Chair.
-Members and the Chair.
-Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in pediatric research, pediatric subspecialties, statistics, and/or biomedical ethics.
-The core of voting members shall also include one representative from a relevant patient or patient-family organization and may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
+Members and the Chair are selected by the Commissioner or designee from among authorities knowledgeable in the fields of pediatric research, pediatric subspecialties, statistics, and/or biomedical ethics.
+Almost all non-Federal members of this committee serve as Special Government Employees.
+The core of voting members may include one representative from a relevant patient or patient-family organization and may include one technically qualified member, selected by the Commissioner or designee, who is identified with consumer interests and is recommended by either a consortium of consumer-oriented organizations or other interested persons.
 In addition to the voting members, the Committee may include one non-voting member who is identified with industry interests and one non-voting member who represents a pediatric health organization.

 If functioning as a medical device panel, a non-voting representative of consumer interests and a non-voting representative of industry interests will be included in addition to the voting members.

-Members shall be invited to serve for overlapping 4-year terms.
-Terms of more than 2 years are contingent upon the renewal of the Committee by appropriate action prior to its expiration.
+Members shall be invited to serve for overlapping four-year terms.
+Terms of more than two years are contingent upon the renewal of the Committee by appropriate action prior to its expiration.

-Temporary subcommittees consisting of two or more committee members may be established as needed to address specific issues within their respective areas of expertise.
+Temporary subcommittees consisting of two or more Committee members may be established by the Commissioner or designee as needed to address specific issues within their respective areas of expertise.

 Subcommittees make preliminary recommendations regarding specific issues for subsequent action by the full Committee.
 The Department Committee Management Officer shall be notified upon establishment of each subcommittee, and shall be provided information on its name, membership, function, and estimated frequency of meetings.